Fostering Green Minds through Green Schools in Bhutan

 Bhutan has evolved by leaps and bounds since the birth of modern education.
 There are currently hundreds of schools and colleges (both government and private ones) throughout the country.

-Education is often known as the noble sector of public service because the primary mission for seats of learning have been the cultivation of the nobility of mind, heart, and hands.
+Education is often known as the noble sector of public service because the primary mission for seats of learning has been the cultivation of the nobility of mind, heart, and hands.

 The nation-wide program called “Educating for Gross National Happiness” was launched in 2009 to nurture Green Schools as a means of building a Green Bhutan.